 Advantages of Owning a Rooster

 Owning a flock of chickens can be a memorable experience.
-However, it is important for many chicken owners to recognize the difference between hens vs roosters.
+However, many chicken owners need to recognize the difference between hens and roosters.
 Knowing these differences will help chicken owners maintain an optimal flock and provide the best environment for their chickens.